 Frontline has made a documentary film about my reporting at The Atlantic on the Bear Stearns RMBS traders who stole billions from their own clients but have never been prosecuted for criminal wrong doing.
 After the movie aired Lonnie Breuer, head of financial crimes at the DOJ, suddenly retired.

-I was raised a Reagan Republican and believe in free markets but don’t let me catch you abusing them or you’ll end up in one of my stories.
+I was raised a Reagan Republican and believe in free markets but don’t let me catch you abusing them or you’ll end up in one of my investigative stories.

-I live in New York City and earned an Accounting/Business degree from the University of Southern California.
+I earned an Accounting/Business degree from the University of Southern California.
 I do not take any form of payment from subjects of a story to print news or opinions at this publication and hold no economic interest in the companies I write about.
 I will take a paid ad on this news publication which doesn’t signal an endorsement from me.
 Some of the news reports on this publication have been paid for via crowdfunding at www.piratemyfilm.com This is a news publication not a blog.
 My original reporting is often sourced, quoted and followed by my peers at other main stream publications.
 The full body of the text can not be republished without my permission.
 I expect journalistic standards to be carried out with links and name credit if you follow one of my news reports.

 Comments are moderated.
 Anonymous tips can be sent to firstname.lastname@example.org